etiennechatreaux/DimRed-KAN-Finance/README.md

 Author : Etienne CHATREAUX
 Master thesis supervisor : Fouad BEN ABDELAZIZ

 This project explores **Kolmogorov–Arnold Networks (KANs)** as nonlinear autoencoders for dimensionality reduction.
-I have chosen this subject for my Master Thesis because I wanted something recent, interpretable and applicable to finance.
+The project is part of my Master Thesis, motivated by the need for a recent, interpretable, and finance-oriented approach to factor modeling.

 ## Overview
 - **Step 1 – MNIST Benchmark:** Train KAN autoencoders on MNIST to validate reconstruction ability on images.